rvanider/scala-script/README.md

 - `classpath` - the classpath will automatically be built for any jar files located in the `lib/` folder relative to the script being executed
 - `include` - other scala scripts can be included using the syntax `//#include path/to/file.scala`
+- `repl` - launching scala-script with `--repl` will prepare the class path and launch the scala repl directly

 See the `test` folder of this repository for a complete example.

 ## Usage

 something.scala

 ```scala
 // sample included script
 //